 While most companies struggle with implementation delays, our study found that a subset—15 percent of the total sample—succeeded in migrating more than 60 percent of their IT-hosting spend to the cloud and did so within the timeline they set.

 Analysis shows that those outperforming companies are 32 percent more likely than others to have active CEO sponsors.
 They are 9 percent more likely to develop the full implementation road map, including the security and compliance framework, up front rather than funding a series of one-off initiatives.
 And they are 57 percent more likely to hire for advanced skill sets (such as DevOps and FinOps).
 As important, they are also more decisive in pulling the plug on data-center funding to galvanize the cloud migration, even if it means paying early termination fees.

 For example, at one consumer-packaged-goods company, the CEO pressed the case for cloud adoption, setting the top-down strategy and communicating with the entire company in written updates and town halls.
 Employees knew that the cloud strategy had the CEO’s direct support.
 As the company’s head of IT told us, “It’s not enough to have the CIO on board; you need CEO and board-level support to provide ‘air cover.’
 It’s important to know that they have your back when you engage with others in the business.”

 A path forward

 Businesses can set their cloud migrations on a stronger foundation by following the example of outperformers.
 But providers and partners must do their part as well.
 Cloud-service providers should make value creation, not consumption, a core metric, and SIs and channel partners need to adapt their recipes for success, since the results of our study show that the approaches used for on-site implementations are not scaling effectively to the cloud.

-focus on value creation as a core metric can help businesses set a strong foundation in their cloud-migration efforts.
+Cloud-service providers that focus on value creation as a core metric can help businesses set a strong foundation in their cloud-migration efforts.